netlify/segment/README.md

 # dbt-segment
 This [dbt package](https://docs.getdbt.com/docs/package-management):
 * Performs "user stitching" to tie all events associated with a cookie to the same user_id
-* Transforms pageviews into sessions ("sessionization")
+* Transforms pageviews into session ("sessionization")

 ## Installation instructions